rpc00008: Arabidopsis thaliana T87 cell suspension culture

 JPL sucrose solution (100 mL)

-- For domestic customers: We send T87 cell suspension in 50-mL disposable tubes.
+For domestic customers: We send T87 cell suspension in a 50-mL disposable conical centrifuge tube.
 The cells should be transferred to fresh JPL medium immediately after arrival.
 Transfer settled cells to Erlenmeyer flasks containing fresh liquid medium with a pipette.

-- For overseas customers: We send T87 cells placed on semi-solid JPL medium in 250-mL disposable flasks.
+For overseas customers: We send T87 cells placed on semi-solid JPL medium in a 250-mL disposable Erlenmeyer flask.
 The cells should be transferred to fresh JPL medium immediately after arrival.
 Collect the cells from the semi-solid medium with a spatula and transfer them to Erlenmeyer flasks containing fresh liquid medium.

-- In order to obtain good aeration of a suspension culture, a silicone cap may be used instead of the aluminum foil cap.
+In order to obtain good aeration of a suspension culture, a silicone sponge plug may be used instead of the aluminum foil cap (e.g., cap-type Silicosen; Shin-Etsu Polymer, Tokyo, Japan).